hhoppe/resampler/README.md

 - Lint, build, and export the package and its documentation.

-# Overview of resampler library
+# Overview

-`resampler` enables fast differentiable resizing and warping of arbitrary grids.
+The `resampler` library enables fast differentiable resizing and warping of arbitrary grids.
 It supports:

 - grids of arbitrary dimension (e.g., 1D audio, 2D images, 3D video, 4D batches of videos),